-3.2.4 Changing Your Primary Care Provider
+3.2.3 Changing Your Medical Home Primary Care Provider

-You are encouraged to establish an ongoing relationship with your Primary Care Provider.
-If you decide to change your Primary Care Provider, please remember to have your medical records transferred to your new Primary Care Provider.
+You are encouraged to establish an ongoing relationship with your Medical Home Primary Care Provider.
+If you decide to change your Medical Home Primary Care Provider, please remember to have your medical records transferred to your new Medical Home Primary Care Provider.

-3.2.5 Office Visits
+3.2.4 Office Visits

-Primary Care Providers
+Medical Home Primary Care Providers

-We recommend you see your Primary Care Provider for all routine care and call your Primary Care Provider first for urgent or specialty care.
-If you need medical care when your Primary Care Provider is not available, the physician/provider-on-call may treat you and/or recommend that you see another provider for treatment.
+We recommend you see your Medical Home Primary Care Provider for all routine care and call your Medical Home Primary Care Provider first for urgent or specialty care.
+If you need medical care when your Medical Home Primary Care Provider is not available, another provider within your Medical Home may treat you and/or refer you to another In-Network Provider for treatment.